-We know that waste services are one of the most important we provide to you but we think it’s time we considered whether our hard waste collection is meeting the needs of Monash residents.
+We know that waste services are one of the most important we provide to you.
+That’s why we asked the Monash community in October/November 2017 whether our hard waste collection was meeting their needs.
+Of 105,780 surveys posted out to residents, more than 30,000 were returned.

 Monash Council has prepared its draft waste management strategy to guide the way waste is managed in the municipality over the next 10 years (from 2017-2027), to prepare for the future of the waste industry and deliver a sustainable and effective service to the community.
 Council has identified five goals that will underpin Council’s commitment to waste management and the community.
 They are: